-World Champion of Public Speaking Dananjaya J Hettiarachchi for his anachronism BALLS at the recent master class.
+World Champion of Public Speaking Dananjaya J Hettiarachchi for his anachronism balls at the recent master class.
 I thought it was very helpful so here is my overview

-Belief – the B of Balls… is based on your core values.
+Belief – the B of balls… is based on your core values.
 It is demonstrated by what we do and who we are.
 Therefore, it is something your audience will immediately pick up even if they can’t pinpoint what it is.

 Believing in who you are and what you stand for is important in life in general.
-However when you stand before an audience, you are perceived as a leader and therefore your audience look up to you and what you say.
+However, when you stand before an audience, you are perceived as a leader and therefore your audience look up to you and what you say.

 Your beliefs are based on your values and these shine through with your stories, with your perceived confidence, even with your small mistakes.
 Especially with your failures within your stories.

 What you stand for, your character, I believe, is why your audience have decided to come to listen to you.
 This is where the selling part of speaking comes to the fore.
-Your subject, your cause, your stories, your obsession, your career, even your product, pets, friends & family are the elements of what make up your character.
+Your subject, your cause, your stories, your obsession, your career, even your product, pets, friends & family are the elements of what makes up your character.

 Having absolute belief in what you are speaking about, or selling, or promoting for your audience is essential for you, and for your audience to accept and trust you in your efforts to help them decide to adopt your point of view.

 Attitude – the A in Balls… Your attitude is everything.
-Some days you just don’t seem to be right or you have important issues on your mind, a back ache, an argument with your partner or the idiot who bumped into you on your way to the event.
+Some days you just don’t seem to be right or you have important issues on your mind, a backache, an argument with your partner or the idiot who bumped into you on your way to the event.

 Whatever the distraction you cannot afford to have it as a thorn in the side of your presentation.

 Your quality of presentation must be foremost in your mind at the exclusion of everything else.
 To do this when things are not right then you need to apply your laser focus.
 Elevate your situation “attitude” to be able to totally give yourself full focus to deliver for your audience.